seaweedfs/seaweedfs/README.md

 If space is really a concern, you can store the file id in your own format.
 You would need one 4-byte integer for volume id, 8-byte long number for file key, 4-byte integer for file cookie.
 So 16 bytes are enough (more than enough).

 ### Read File ###

 Here is the example on how to render the URL.

+First lookup the volume server's URLs by the file's volumeId:

 ```
 > curl http://localhost:9333/dir/lookup?volumeId=3
 {"locations":[{"publicUrl":"localhost:8080","url":"localhost:8080"}]}
 ```

-First lookup the volume server's URLs by the file's volumeId.
-However, since usually there are not too many volume servers, and volumes does not move often, you can cache the results most of the time.
+(However, since usually there are not too many volume servers, and volumes does not move often, you can cache the results most of the time.
 Depends on the replication type, one volume can have multiple replica locations.
-Just randomly pick one location to read.
+Just randomly pick one location to read.)

 Now you can take the public url, render the url or directly read from the volume server via url:

 ```
  http://localhost:8080/3,01637037d6.jpg
 ```

 Notice we add an file extension ".jpg" here.
 It's optional and just one way for the client to specify the file content type.

 If you want a nicer URL, you can use one of these alternative URL formats:

 ```
  http://localhost:8080/3/01637037d6/my_preferred_name.jpg
  http://localhost:8080/3/01637037d6.jpg